pedrokarneiro/ms_notepad_tricks/README.md

 Very useful for any operation that deals with text files from command line or automates this kind of activity.
 Can be a powerful alternative for using along with scripts that deal with text files.

+#### notepad /A file_a.txt

+This one will open file_a.txt with ANSI encoding.
+Or you can go to menu File > Open..., and choose the desired Encoding option.

+#### notepad /W example_w.txt

+This one will open file_w.txt with UTF-16 LE encoding (at least in my computer).
+Can you help me explain this command line better?
+Or you can go to menu File > Open..., and choose the desired Encoding option.

+#### notepad /P example_p.txt

+This will print the file_p.txt to your default printer.

+#### notepad /A example_a.txt